Pratish10/Nodejs-task/README.md

 ### MongoDB Atlas

-For connecting to mongodb atlas You will need username and password which will be shared via email to `contactus@oruphones.com`.

 To connect to mongodb atlas you will need a `.env` file which is shared via email which contains the mongo uri which is needed for the connection to database.
 Place the `.env` file in the root folder of the project (i.e. Nodejs task) and then follow the next steps.

 ### Backend